nayanseth/sdn-loadbalancing/README.md

 ###Running The Program (OpenDaylight)

-Download the distribution package from [OpenDaylight](http://opendaylight.org/downloads).
+1. Download the distribution package from [OpenDaylight](http://opendaylight.org/downloads).
 Next unzip the folder.
-In Terminal, change directory to the distribution folder and run ```./bin/karaf```.
-Run Mininet and perform ```pingall```.
-Next run the odl.py script and specify the input.
+2. In Terminal, change directory to the distribution folder and run ```./bin/karaf```.
+3. Run Mininet ```sudo mn --custom topology.py --topo mytopo --controller=remote,ip=127.0.0.1,port=6653```
+4. Perform ```pingall``` a couple of times till no packet loss occurs.
+5. Next run the odl.py script and specify the input.
 Read the Floodlight instructions to get better insight on what is happening and what input to feed in.

 ###Running The Program (Floodlight)